panjipras36-star/redteam-security-/research/xss1-waf-evasion-writeup.md

-# Writeup1: Bypassing Hardened Server-Side WAF to Achieve Reflected XSS
+# Writeup: Bypassing Hardened Server-Side WAF to Achieve Reflected XSS

 ## 1. Executive Summary
 This research documents the discovery and successful exploitation of a **Reflected Cross-Site Scripting (XSS)** vulnerability on a simulated government portal for the fabled United Republic of Neo-Valkyria.
 Although the developer implemented an aggressive, blacklist-based Web Application Firewall (WAF) regex mechanism on the backend, the protective layers were logically bypassed.
 This was achieved by exploiting client-side browser internals and behavior patterns found in modern JavaScript syntax.